Creating Electrical Drawings in Revit: BIM 322 Course Tutorial

 Learn More

-I'm going to go ahead and hit escape to deselect because even though they're off my screen, I still have them deselected.
-So what we need to do first is if you notice in our project browser, we only have really what we would use as our working views.
+I'm going to go ahead and hit Escape to deselect because even though they're off my screen, I still have them selected.
+What we need to do first is, if you notice in our Project Browser, we really have what we would use as our working views.
 We want to go ahead and duplicate these so we have our sheet views.

-Same exact process that we've done for the plumbing and the mechanical drawings.
-So what I'm going to do, I'm going to hover over electrical lighting one, right click, duplicate view.
-I'm going to duplicate with detailing so I can bring over those room tag names.
+Same exact process that we've done for the plumbing and mechanical drawings.
+So what I'm going to do is hover over Electrical Lighting 1, right-click, Duplicate View.
+I'm going to Duplicate with Detailing so I can bring over those room tag names.

 There we go.
-I'm going to go ahead and also do that for the second floor also.
-I don't need to double click into it.
+I'm also going to do that for the second floor as well.
+I don't need to double-click into it.

-I can just select it, do a right click, duplicate, duplicate with detailing.
+I can just select it, right-click, Duplicate, Duplicate with Detailing.
 And there we are.
-I'm going to go ahead and select that electrical, that copy of, I'm going to do a right click rename.
+I'm going to go ahead and select that electrical copy, right-click, Rename.

-I'm going to go ahead and rename this dash sheet view.
-Hit okay.
+I'm going to rename this to Sheet View.
+Hit OK.
 I'm going to go ahead and do the same thing for the second floor.

-Right click, rename, remove copy of, change it to sheet view.
-And hit okay.
-Now one thing you may notice is that now how it's kind of organizing it.
+Right-click, Rename, remove “Copy of, ” change it to Sheet View.
+And hit OK.
+Now, one thing you may notice is how it's being organized.

-And this kind of comes down to personal preference.
-If I expand out my mechanical, do you notice here in the electrical we actually put sheet view at the end?
-And then we actually went ahead and put sheet view at the beginning on our mechanical.
-Now there's two or different, there's a couple different trains of thought on this.
+This kind of comes down to personal preference.
+If I expand out my Mechanical, you’ll notice here in the Electrical we actually put “Sheet View” at the end.
+And then we put “Sheet View” at the beginning on our Mechanical.
+Now, there are a couple of different trains of thought on this.

-Whereas here I have all my sheet views grouped together as in one or two and they're all in the same location.
-Or I have it grouped by level.
-I'm actually going to go ahead, I like how this feels where I have the sheet views grouped together.
+In one setup, I have all my sheet views grouped together as in 1 or 2 and they're all in the same location.
+Or I have them grouped by level.
+I'm actually going to go ahead—I like how this feels where I have the sheet views grouped together.

-So I'm going to go ahead, select these again, do a right click, rename.
-And I'm just going to go ahead and move sheet view to the beginning of the view name.
-And I'm going to do that for both views.
+So I'm going to go ahead, select these again, right-click, Rename.
+And I'm going to move “Sheet View” to the beginning of the view name.
+I'm going to do that for both views.

-Now I have actually both of those grouped together.
-What I'd like you to go ahead and do is please make sure you're in your sheet view one for the first floor.
+Now, I actually have both of those grouped together.
+What I'd like you to go ahead and do is please make sure you're in your Sheet View 1 for the first floor.
 I'm going to go ahead and talk about a couple of things.

 What's going on is I have just the lighting layout here.
 I'm also showing the switches.
 The reason why I'm showing the switches is because I need to show how these lights are being controlled.

-So which lights are going to which switch.
+Which lights are going to which switch.
 We're going to be drawing in wires in the next few videos.
-But I wanted to also show you that we have the switches, we have the lighting fixtures.
+But I wanted to also show you that we have the switches and the lighting fixtures.

 All these lights and everything have already been placed into a circuit.
-So as you can see, I hovered over one light, I hit TAB, and it's going to give me the overall circuit which then is showing the lines back to the actual panel.
-We're going to be using these guys here.
+So as you can see, I hovered over one light and hit TAB, and it's going to give me the overall circuit, which then shows the lines back to the actual panel.
+We're going to be using these components here.

 Tyler Grant